Fuasmattn/token-farm/README.md

 # Token Farm

-Transform Figma Design Token exports and turn them into customized tailwindcss config files.
+Transform Figma Design Token exports and turn them into differnt file formats, such as ES6 variables or tailwind configuration files.

 ## Get Started